 DiBella backing Hearn’s AJ-Pulev VIP venue plan

-Lou DiBella is backing Eddie Hearn’s idea to stage Anthony Joshua’s world title defence against Kubrat Pulev in front of a select crowd of high rollers.
+Lou DiBella is backing Eddie Hearn in his bid to stage Anthony Joshua’s world title defence against Kubrat Pulev in front of a select crowd of high rollers.

 Hearn has said there is the potential for AJ’s mandatory defence of his IBF, WBA and WBO belts against the 39-year-old Bulgarian to take place in front of a VIP crowd of around 1,000 at either the Royal Albert Hall of Olympia.